What Does an SEO Manager Do? 10 Must-Have Skills

 As an SEO manager, you’ll earn a great salary while you continue to develop your skills and make a genuine impact on your business and for your clients.

+Being an SEO manager requires a diverse skill set and a deep understanding of the ever-evolving world of search engine optimization.
+An SEO manager’s responsibilities range from technical optimization to content creation and link building.
 If you have a genuine passion for search marketing and all things SEO, we hope this article inspires you to learn new skills, push your limits, and grow into a new role as an SEO manager with an in-house marketing team or agency.